varvet/verbum-api-client/README.md

   Verbum::Api.cache = ActiveSupport::Cache.lookup_store(:memory_store)
 ```

-If you're user Rails you can user Rails cache for connivance
+If you're using Rails you can use Rails' cache for convenience:

 ```ruby
   Verbum::Api.cache = Rails.cache
 ```

-To define cache expiry
+To define cache expiry:

 ```ruby
   Verbum::Api.cache_expires_in = 45.minutes